websight-io/docs/docs/blog/2023/creating-custom-extension-for-tiptap-rte/index.md

 > There was a need to add plugin, which should be masking e-mail addresses inside Rich Text Editor in case to prevent spam messages.
 This new RTE plugin was created as a custom, written from scratch, fully customizable component for [ds.pl](https://ds.pl) website.
 Let's follow the process of creation such a component, with a little help of [TipTap library](https://tiptap.dev/introduction), which lies underneath the Rich Text Editor.

-See our other article about [Customizing Rich Text Editor in WebSight CMS](https://www.websight.io/blog/2022/customizing-rich-text-editor/), where you can read more about RTE configuration and learn how to create plugin from predefined components.

 ## New component requirements

 The new component is supposed to add a masked email address in case it prevents spam messages.
 An anchor tag should not contain a plain, easy-to-read email address, instead can use data attributes for storing email parts.
 Example of pretected email address could look like this: